 Gently apply the brakes a good distance from the corner so that the motorhome is in equilibrium when changing direction.
 Approach speed should be slower than that in a car, as motorhomes lean more when cornering.

 We strongly advise that all motorhomes should be fitted with a camera on the back.
 These are commonly known as ‘reversing cameras’, but can be activated at any time.
-A common rookie error when ‘backing-up’ is to just rely on the camera and forget to look in the door mirrors as well!
+A motorhome mistake to avoid when ‘backing-up’ is to just rely on the camera and forget to look in the door mirrors as well!
 Gain confidence in an empty car park.

 Motorways and dual carriageways